 Another political storm is this congressman who built a flyover in Tagum City highway.
 The cost of this flyover is staggering at P4 billion.
 Residents and political rivals criticized this politician for prioritizing this over flood control measures and other concerns.

-Our highways in the region, whether north-bound or south-bound have always suffered from cracks after heavy rains.
+Our highways in the region, whether northbound or southbound, have always suffered from cracks after heavy rains.
 Take the case of the roads in Davao del Sur.
-One wonders how these roads are doing after Chedeng running rough shod over this.
+One wonders how these roads are doing after Chedeng running roughshod over these.

-One wonders also are new highway and bridge projects are heavy-duty to withstand the weather.
+One wonders also if new highway and bridge projects are heavy-duty to withstand the weather.

 It seems what is needed is not just disaster preparedness, but also political preparedness.
 Like, how are we folks prepared to take the role of vigilance and democracy, and our elected officials on their part be held accountable and transparent of their service?

-Guess the “pagbabago” is still finding its place in our country still.
+Guess the “pagbabago” is finding its place in our country still.